JMaxant/WP_MVC_Boilerplate/README.md

 # WP_MVC_Boilerplate
 ## Who are you ?
-Well, my name is Julien, and I'm a --noob-- Junior web developer based in Brittany, France.
+Well, my name is Julien, and I'm a ~~noob~~ Junior web developer based in Brittany, France.
 I love PHP, JS, kittens, ducks, chickens and bad puns.
 That pretty much sums it up.

 ## What is it about ?